-- Be alert to child-on-child abuse (including sexual harassment) and know it can happen both inside and outside school and online. - Be clear as to the school's policy and procedures with regard to child-on-child abuse and know the important role they have to play in preventing it and responding where they believe a child may be at risk from it. - Understand how the school views, records and responds to child-on-child abuse. - Stay safe and be confident that reports of such abuse will be believed, taken seriously and acted upon.
+- Be alert to child-on-child abuse (including sexual harassment) and know it can happen both inside and outside school and online. - Be clear as to the school's or college's (delete as necessary) policy and procedures with regard to child-on-child abuse and know the important role they have to play in preventing it and responding where they believe a child may be at risk from it. - Understand how the school views, records and responds to child-on-child abuse. - Stay safe and be confident that reports of such abuse will be believed, taken seriously and acted upon.